 On top of having New Year’s resolutions, it’s important for me to begin each year with a fresh start.
 As much as I’m enjoying my vacation, I’m looking forward to getting back and decluttering my whole apartment.
 First on the list?

 - Donating my clothes to Goodwill for my quarterly drop off.
 I can’t remember a time when I didn’t come back from Christmas without new clothes.
 In order to make space for them, I’ve got to do some kind of a purge.
 I haven’t adopted the KonMari way of “if it doesn’t bring you joy, throw it out,” but we’ll get there.
 Instead, if I haven’t worn a piece in the last year and believe I won’t for another, it goes into the bag.
 In the last two places that I have lived, my closet space has never been able to hold all of my pieces.
 Because of that, I’ve always had an extra clothing rack in my room serving as decor and functionality.
 To make sure that it stays organized, only my latest pieces will go on that.
 For further separation, the newest pieces are assigned to my wooden hangers.
 If I run out of the eight wooden hangers, it all goes into the closet.
+Of course, if you have lots of old clothes that are just not suitable for donation, you could always rent a junk disposal bin.
+A friend of mine who lives in Surrey hired a junk disposal bin from Trash King and was so impressed with how easy it was to get rid of all her old belongings.
+We are all guilty of holding on to our possessions for too long, but there is nothing quite like the feeling of a clean and clutter-free home!

 - Go paperless.
 It’s happening.
 All of my friends are getting married and having kids and everything comes in a mail announcement despite us living in a technology-centric world.
 I don’t mind these, but what I do hate is getting all of the coupons in the mail that I won’t see for weeks, but take up my space in recycling.
 I put in the request to stop receiving these back in the summer, but am still waiting for this to be approved.
 This takes two seconds, but log into your bill accounts and make sure you go paperless.
 It’s easier than ever for businesses and individuals to go paperless with document scanning software, like the software provided by FilecenterDMS.
 There is really no reason or excuse for having physical files anymore.
 It’s better for you and the environment.